Search for anything...

 • ACCURATE AND DETAILED EKG RESULTS.
 KardiaMobile 6L records a medical-grade, six-lead EKG and provides FDA-cleared determinations of your heart rhythm in just 30 seconds.

-• SIX LEADS, UP TO SIX DETECTIONS.
+• SIX LEADS, SIX TIMES THE DATA.
 Six-lead EKGs give you a more detailed view of your heart and more data to share with your doctor.
-With KardiaMobile 6L, youll have the ability to detect up to six of the most common arrhythmias, including AFib, right on your smartphone.
+With KardiaMobile 6L, you can detect AFib, Bradycardia, Tachycardia and Normal Sinus Rhythm right on your smartphone.
 KardiaMobile 6L does not check for heart attack.

 • TRUSTED BY PROFESSIONALS: Recommended by doctors, KardiaMobile 6L is the worlds only FDA-cleared six-lead personal EKG